PKizzle/dns/cmd/atomdns/handlers/store/README.md

 is the response code of the message, only RcodeNameError is of importance here, if such a node is found, there can't be anything below that name.
 Name is the canonicalized name of the node, this was the original query that lead to this reponse.

-The cache it self is a binary tree implementation that is also used in _dbfile_.